Report a change of circumstances which may affect your benefits

 You can also tell us in writing, to the Benefits Section, City and County of Swansea, Civic Centre, Oystermouth Road, Swansea, SA1 3SN or by email to firstname.lastname@example.org.

-If you do not tell us about a change in your circumstances within a month of the change you could lose out on any increase in benefit or if there is a decrease in benefit, you could end up with an overpayment, which you will have to pay back.
+If you do not tell us about a change in your circumstances within a month of the change you could lose out on any increase in benefits.
+If there is a change that will end or decrease your benefit you must tell us before the change is due to occur or immediately after the change has occurred.
+Any reductions to your Housing Benefit/Council Tax Reduction could result in an overpayment which you will be asked to pay back.

-Landlords who are receiving direct payments of Housing Benefit for a tenant should also report changes they find out about.
+Landlords who are receiving direct payments of Housing Benefit for a tenant/contract holder should also report changes they find out about.

 What changes should I tell you about?

 The following are examples of changes of circumstances that everyone must report promptly to the benefits section:

 Please note: * Capital means any account with a bank or other organisation, savings, investments, property or land.